nadxelleHernandez/reviewgram-backend/README.md

 	 - Get authorization Token

 ## Endpoints Definition table
-To see a more detailed definition of each endpoint you can consult this document [Endpoint Definition](/docs/Endpoints.docx)
+To see a more detailed definition of each endpoint you can consult this document [Endpoints Definition](/docs/endpoints.md)

 ## Technology used
 This back-end has been entirely programmed in ***Python***, using ***flask*** and ***SQLAlchemy***.
 The database used is ***Postgres***.